ElSombrero2/celerity/README.md

             - If VS Code is not found then open the default browser to VS Code website
         - Button: Browse File
         - Short image or Logo of the project (if None then show the default image)
-- [x] Show autheticated user information from github
-- [ ] Have a todolist for all projects
-    - [ ] Generate an empty Todolist for the project
-    - [ ] Show the state and progression of the project based to the Todolist
-- [ ] Create a CLI tool
-    - [x] Command that allow you to connect to your github account
-    - [x] Command that show all your templates
-    - [x] Command that create a new project from an existing template
-    - [x] Command that show the user information from github
-    - [ ] Command that show all the project and folder
-    - [ ] Command that allow you to add an existing folder to the project
-    - [ ] Command that open a specific project in vscode
-- [ ] Create a GUI
-    - [ ] Create a GUI model